isomerpages/imda-pixel/_programmes/For Startups/Incubation Programmes.md

 ---
 # PIXEL Incubation Programme

 We recognise that innovation can be challenging.
-Whether you are an innovator, tech provider or a corporate looking for solutions to your business challenges and/ or partnerships, PIXEL has something for you.
+Whether you are an innovator or tech provider, PIXEL has something for you.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1TpU2Xp5PZ0" title="YouTube video player" frameborder="0" style="text-align:center" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>